 As a publicly traded company, we will incur additional legal, accounting and other expenses that we did not previously incur following the Acquisition.
 Although we are currently unable to estimate these costs with any degree of certainty, they may be material in amount.
-In addition, the Sarbanes-Oxley Act of 2002, or the "Sarbanes-Oxley Act," the Dodd-Frank Wall Street Reform and Consumer Protection Act and the rules of the Securities and Exchange Commission, or the "SEC," and the stock exchange on which our common stock is listed, have imposed various requirements on public companies.
+In addition, the Sarbanes-Oxley Act of 2002, or the "Sarbanes-Oxley Act," the Dodd-Frank Wall Street Reform and Consumer Protection Act and the rules of the Securities and Exchange Commission, or the "SEC," and Nasdaq, have imposed various requirements on public companies.
 Our management and other personnel will need to devote a substantial amount of time to these compliance initiatives as well as investor relations.
 Moreover, these rules and regulations will increase our legal and financial compliance costs and will make some activities more time-consuming and costly.
 For example, we expect these rules and regulations to make it more difficult and more expensive for us to obtain director and officer liability insurance, and we may be required to incur additional costs to maintain the same or similar coverage.

-Furthermore, if we are not able to comply with the requirements of Section 404 of the Sarbanes-Oxley Act in a timely manner, the market price of our common stock could decline and we could be subject to potential delisting by the stock exchange on which our stock is listed and review by such exchange, the SEC, or other regulatory authorities, which would require the expenditure by us of additional financial and management resources.
+Furthermore, if we are not able to comply with the requirements of Section 404 of the Sarbanes-Oxley Act in a timely manner, the market price of our common stock could decline and we could be subject to potential delisting by Nasdaq and review by such exchange, the SEC, or other regulatory authorities, which would require the expenditure by us of additional financial and management resources.
 As a result, our stockholders could lose confidence in our financial reporting, which would harm our business and the market price of our common stock.